DenverArtMuseum/her-brush/content/exhibition/taking.md

 <div class="spacer spacer-300"></div>

+### ŌISHI JUNKYŌ <span lang="ja">大石順教</span> (1888–1968)

 {{< q-figure id="fister-14" caption="Photograph of Ōishi Junkyō.
-From *The Mainichi Graphic*, 4 January 1956, published by The Mainichi Newspapers Co., Ltd. Source: Wikimedia Commons" class="half-width centered" >}}
+From *The Mainichi Graphic*, 4 January 1956, published by The Mainichi Newspapers Co., Ltd. Source: Wikimedia Commons" class="right-column" >}}

-### ŌISHI JUNKYŌ <span lang="ja">大石順教</span> (1888–1968)

 In her youth, Ōishi Yone was establishing her career as a *geigi* dancer.
 Her stage name was Tsumakichi.
 When she was seventeen, her adoptive father went on a murderous rampage, killing six members of the teahouse where she worked and severing both her arms.